MicrosoftDocs/windows-dev-docs/hub/apps/get-started/current-limitations-appsdk-winui3.md

 # Current Limitations of Windows App SDK / WinUI 3

-This document details the noteworthy limitations of Windows App SDK / WinUI 3 across for major and minor releases back to version 1.0.
+This document details noteworthy limitations of Windows App SDK / WinUI 3 across for major and minor releases back to version 1.0.

 ### Version 1.1 (preview)